YaMullerMan/americanStaircrafters/README.md

 # YaMullerMan.github.io

-This is a test website to connect my build of americanstaircrafters.com so we can preview it and usse source control.
+This is a build from scratch for Dave Muller's business website - americanstaircrafters.com Devloping locally, pushing to github, then syncing with hosting provider